Meet the Team

 Associate

-I am an experienced senior leader with fifteen years in the social housing sector.
-I have held Director and Executive roles at different Housing Associations.
-I currently work as an associate consultant, supporting delivery of strategic reviews and service improvement.
-I have a non-executive role at an award-winning social enterprise with a mission to prevent homelessness and run a freelance photography business.
+Adam is an experienced senior leader with fifteen years in the social housing sector.
+He has held Director and Executive roles at different Housing Associations.
+Adam currently works as an associate consultant, supporting delivery of strategic reviews and service improvement.
+Adam has a non-executive role at an award-winning social enterprise with a mission to prevent homelessness and runs a freelance photography business.

 improvements, and governance.
-As well as delivering training, my consultancy
+As well as delivering training, his consultancy

 work includes Housing Ombudsman independent reviews, ASB and safeguarding